ithinkandicode/door-kickers-action-squad-mods/MODS/_LEVELS/Level Pack/README.md

 - It should work immediately.
 If it doesn't, make a screenshot and add it to the comments below (remember to use MS Paint to cover up yor PC username)
 - That's it! :D

-Here's a video of what this process looks like: https://youtu.be/2Wdphu0VGEc

-And here are screenshots of what happens when it works, or when it doesn't: [screenshots](https://github.com/ithinkandicode/door-kickers-action-squad-mods/blob/master/MODS/_LEVELS/Level%20Pack/Resources/Guides/validation.md)
+Here are screenshots of what happens when this works, and when it doesn't: [screenshots](https://github.com/ithinkandicode/door-kickers-action-squad-mods/blob/master/MODS/_LEVELS/Level%20Pack/Resources/Guides/validation.md)

 ### Method 2: Manual